Is it Legal to Record Conversations Between Parties?

 Pursuant to Roberts v.
 Wyndham defendants’ motion to dismiss plaintiffs’ claims brought under Cal.
 Penal Code § 632.7 was denied because plaintiffs suspected a communication involving at least one cellular phone, which satisfied the California Supreme Court’s interpretation of § 632.7.

 The appeal of section 632.7 to plaintiffs is that it may not require the subject communication be confidential, unlike section 632.
-The question is raised, though, if section 632.7 even applies to the parties to a cellular or cordless telephone call.
+The question arises whether Section 632.7 applies to the parties involved in a cellular or cordless telephone call.

 Please get in touch with KAASS Law for any questions or concerns.